brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/mqtt.md

     "applicationID": "123",
     "applicationName": "temperature-sensor",
     "deviceName": "garden-sensor",
-    "reference": "abcd1234",                  // the reference given when sending the downlink payload "devEUI": "0202020202020202",             // device EUI
+    "devEUI": "0202020202020202",             // device EUI
     "acknowledged": true,                     // whether the frame was acknowledged or not (e.g. timeout) "fCnt": 12                                // downlink frame-counter